canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ## Buttons

-The neutral button style provided by `p-button--neutral` is exactly the same as default `p-button` styling, so neutral variant is deprecated and will be removed in future version 3.0 of Vanilla.
+The neutral button style provided by `p-button--neutral` was exactly the same as the default `p-button` styling, so it has been removed.
 Please use `p-button` instead.

-Buttons will no longer extend to 100% width on smaller screens.
+Additionally, buttons will no longer extend to 100% width on smaller screens.

 ## External Links